ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 For convenience, the WE2E tests are currently grouped into the following categories (under ``ufs-srweather-app/tests/WE2E/test_configs``):

 * ``grids_extrn_mdls_suites_community``
    This category of tests ensures that the SRW App workflow running in **community mode** (i.e., with ``RUN_ENVIR`` set to ``"community"``) completes successfully for various combinations of predefined grids, physics suites, and input data from different external models.
-Note that in community mode, all output from the App is placed under a single experiment directory.
+Note that in community mode, all output from the application is placed under a single experiment directory.

 * ``grids_extrn_mdls_suites_nco``
    This category of tests ensures that the workflow running in **NCO mode** (i.e., with ``RUN_ENVIR`` set to ``"nco"``) completes successfully for various combinations of predefined grids, physics suites, and input data from different external models.
 Note that in NCO mode, an operational run environment is used.
 This involves a specific directory structure and variable names (see :numref:`Section %s <NCOModeParms>`).